awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 ## Conclusion

 CloudNativePG operator provides Level 5 from [Operator Capability Levels](https://operatorframework.io/operator-capabilities/).
-We touched on this example, how to deploy the operator on EKS with monitoring stack, How to create an empty database and run backup and restore procedure (on-demand) using S3 buckets.
+In this example, we share a blueprint that deploy the operator as an addon along with its monitoring stack (Prometheus and grafana).
+Among many features, we highlighted couple of examples on creating cluster, importing data and restoring database in case of disaster (or cluster deletion).
+More features are available on this [documentation](https://cloudnative-pg.io/documentation/1.19/)